0xA1M/Skoolify/README.md

 If you encounter any issues or have questions, please open an issue on GitHub.

-Thank you for considering Schoolify!
+Thank you for considering Skoolify!
 We hope this platform adds a splash of color to school management and makes education more fun for everyone. 🌈✨